Gradient Diffusion: Sensitivity-Matrix Co-Simulation Enables Activity Adaptation and Learnable Plasticity in Neural Simulators: Methods

 Here, $\tau_f$ is preferable on a time scale much larger than the expected spiking frequency (e.g. $\tau_f \approx 10/f_{\mathrm{tgt}}$)

 \paragraph{Hardware} AMD Ryzen 9 3900X 12-Core processor and NVIDIA RTX 6000 GPU

 [3]{{\makebox[2.5em][l]{${#1}_{\mathrm{#2}}$}$=#3$}}

-\paragraph{Acknowledgments} This paper is partially supported by the European-Union Horizon Europe R\&I program through projects SEPTON (no. 101094901) and SECURED (no. 101095717) and through the NWO - Gravitation Programme DBI2 (no. 024.005.022).
+\paragraph{Acknowledgments} This paper is partially supported by the European-Union Horizon Europe R\&I program through projects SEPTON (no. 101094901) and SECURED (no. 101095717), the NWO - Gravitation Programme DBI2 (no. 024.005.022) and through the Erasmus MC Convergence Health and Technology Integrative Neuromedicine Flagship Program..
 The RTX6000 used for this research was donated by the NVIDIA Corporation.